 So, it’s fair to say almost 50% of the publishers are using programmatic to sell their ad inventories.

 For most of us, this comes as no surprise.
 Google is the most-used monetization partner, as per the ads.txt files.
-It partnered with 700+ publishers to help them with the monetization.
-In other words, almost 98% of publishers use Google as a monetization partner (both direct and reseller relationship included).
+It partnered with 700+ publishers to help them with monetization.
+In other words, almost 98% of publishers use Google as a monetization partner (both direct and reseller relationships included).

 We all know the reason behind Google’s prodigious market share.
-It has one of the largest pool of demand for the supply-side and it also runs an ad network.
+It has one of the largest pools of demand for the supply side and it also runs an ad network.

 Other exchanges including AppNexus, OpenX, and Index Exchange have more or less the same number of publishers in hand.